 It’s difficult to be happy when worrying about the future or rehashing the past.
 Remember when all you ever wanted is what you have right now?
-Take time to be grateful for that, otherwise your life will be spent rushing from one goal to the next.
+Take time to be grateful for that, otherwise life will be spent rushing from one goal to the next.

 Taking your time does not mean being slow as much as it means being methodical.
 Methodical work can be quite fast—often faster than rushed work that needs correction.
 Working methodically means being present in each step of the process.